6 Ways To Cleanse The World

 Consider Adopting A Pet

-Every day over 10,000 animals in the pound are put to sleep due to not being adopted, yet as this is happening many people out there who want a cat or dog are actually paying hundreds or even thousands of dollars to have a cat or dog specially bred for them because certain breeds are seen as more beautiful than the stray cats and dogs that are in the pound.
-(An animal from the pound can offer just as much love and companionship as an expensive animal that was purchased at a pet store, and more importantly, the animals in the pound desperately need love and companionship.)
-So if you want a pet please consider adopting one from the pound to save money and to save a life!)
+Every day over 10,000 animals in the pound are put to sleep due to not being adopted, yet as this is happening many people out there who want a cat or dog are actually paying hundreds or even thousands of dollars to have a cat or dog specially bred for them, because certain breeds are seen as more beautiful than the stray cats and dogs that are in the pound.

 2. REDUCE, REUSE, RECYCLE